 ON THIS PAGE: You will read about your child’s medical care after cancer treatment is completed and why this follow-up care is important.
 Use the menu to see other pages.

 Care for children diagnosed with ependymoma does not end when active treatment has finished.
-Your child’s health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your child’s overall health.
+Your child’s health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for a brain tumor, including ependymoma, should have life-long, follow-up care.

 Your child’s follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your child’s recovery in the months and years ahead.
 Follow-up care recommendations are specific to each person.

 The following factors can affect your child’s recovery from ependymoma: